 Ridgefield is in the pastoral, rolling hills countryside of northern Clark County, Washington.

 Ridgefield is notable for the significant Native American and Lewis and Clark Expedition history of the area, but is also the home of the Ridgefield National Wildlife Refuge, a primary reserve for migrating waterfowl on the Pacific Flyway, and the Ridgefield High School “Spudders” (reflecting the area’s potato-farming heritage).
+Whether you are looking for a day trip getaway, a business friendly city for your company, or a vibrant community to call your home, Ridgefield has opportunities for everyone.

 Local and Regional Information